 Interest rate risk on borrowings is mitigated by a loan with a fixed interest rate for up to a 28 year term.

-The overdraft facility of £50,000 has now been cancelled, which was subject to interest at a floating rate.
-The Company recognised this and monitored rates to ensure interest costs were minimised.
+The overdraft facility of £100,000 is subject to interest of 3% above base rate.
+The Company monitors rates on a regular basis, to ensure interest costs are minimised.